Envisics raises $50 million to bring AR holographic displays to car windshields

 Envisics, a U.K.-based startup developing augmented reality (AR) holographic head-up display (HUD) technology for cars, has raised $50 million in a series B round of funding from a host of automotive giants, including Hyundai Mobis, General Motors’ VC arm GM Ventures, and China’s SAIC Motors’ investment offshoot SAIC Capital.

-While HUD technology originally gained traction in the aviation and military realm, allowing pilots and operators to view data directly in their field of vision, it has increasingly made its way into the automotive sphere, with the likes of BMW embracing HUDs to display things like speed and directions in the windshield.
-However, most modern HUD systems offer fairly basic graphical functionality with a limited field of view (FOV) that places images near the front of the car — basically as a secondary display for information already visible elsewhere in the car.
+HUD technology originally gained traction in the aviation and military realm — where it allows pilots and operators to view data directly in their field of vision.
+But it has increasingly made its way into the automotive sphere, with the likes of BMW embracing HUDs to display things like speed and directions in the windshield.
+However, most modern HUD systems offer fairly basic graphical functionality with a limited field of view (FOV) that places images near the front of the car — basically as a secondary display for information already visible elsewhere in the vehicle.

 With AR-enabled HUDs, cars can overlay graphics that interact with real-world objects and leverage vehicle sensor data.
-In real terms, this means a car’s driver assistance system can move beyond audible alerts and flashing symbols to highlight a potential hazard on the road ahead via the windshield, for example.
-Or an animated navigation arrow could be displayed directly where a turn needs to be made, which is where Envisics comes in.
+In real terms, this means a car’s driver assistance system can move beyond audible alerts and flashing symbols to highlight a potential hazard on the road via the windshield, for example.

+Or an animated navigation arrow could be displayed directly where a turn needs to be made.

 Further and wider

-Based in Milton Keynes, England, Envisics was officially founded in 2018, though the technology predates that by quite some time.
-After completing his Ph.D. in Real Time Holography For Displays at the University of Cambridge in 2009, Jamieson Christmas cofounded a technology startup called Two Trees Photonics that went on to develop what was touted as the world’s first laser holographic HUD for Jaguar Land Rover in 2014.
+Based in Milton Keynes, England, Envisics was officially founded in 2018, though the technology goes back much further.
+After completing his Ph.D. in Real Time Holography For Displays at the University of Cambridge in 2009, Jamieson Christmas cofounded a technology startup called Two Trees Photonics that developed what was touted as the world’s first laser holographic HUD for Jaguar Land Rover in 2014.

-A big selling point of this was that the laser holography promised better color, brightness, and contrast compared to other systems on the market while negating the impact of sunlight glare on LED-based systems.
+The laser holography promised better color, brightness, and contrast compared to other systems on the market while negating the impact of sunlight glare on LED-based systems.

 Two Trees Photonics sold more than 150,000 units, and in 2016 it was acquired by Los Angeles-based Daqri, a company that built enterprise-grade AR headsets.
 Less than two years later, Daqri decided to spin out the holographic and automotive team into an independent company “to continue the work started by Two Trees Photonics,” as Christmas puts it.
-On January 1, 2018, Envisics was born.
-The following year, Daqri was shuttered for good.
+On January 1, 2018, Envisics was born, and the following year Daqri was shuttered for good.

 Fast-forward to today, and Envisics has secured the backing of some of the automotive industry’s biggest companies to help bring the next generation of its HUD technology to market, which Christmas said the team expects to happen in 2023.